Yes, America's Anchorman is away this week, and this is your undocumented anchor man, Mark Stein, sitting in.

 And plus the fact that all the blanks have to be filled out.

-Now I'm given to understand that on this bill, there's one line that says, well, they they have the right to add something else.
+Now I'm given to understand that on this bill, there's one line that says, well, they have the right to add something else.

 Nobody knows what it is.

-So that that's not right.
+So that's not right.

-I mean nobody knows what's even going to go on there.
+I mean, nobody knows what's even going to go on there.

-Uh you don't need you don't need to know what it is.
+You don't need to know what it is.

-Uh and that's what's that's what's wrong with uh that's what's wrong with letting people uh uh legislate in this way.
+And that's what's wrong with letting people legislate in this way.

-Uh and what it does is it actually demoralizes and de-energizes the citizenry because it's saying to people, look, this stuff is all too complicated for you little people to figure out.
+And what it does is it actually demoralizes and de-energizes the citizenry because it's saying to people, look, this stuff is all too complicated for you little people to figure out.

-Uh so why don't you just leave it to the experts?
+So why don't you just leave it to the experts?

 And the experts aren't anyone you can vote in or vote out.

-If you uh if you look at uh when he he uh hi the the Parliament passed the law uh about the taxes on T that led to the Boston Tea Party, that was a fairly straightforward bill.
+And in fairness, when they used to do these things, you know, back in the bad old days when it was George III, if you look at when the Parliament passed the law about the taxes on tea that led to the Boston Tea Party, that was a fairly straightforward bill.

-You knew it was about T. You didn't need to read through eleven hundred pages of it and discover that T was subclause uh uh five hundred and seventy-three on page eleven hundred and thirty-one.
+You didn't need to read through 1,100 pages of it and discover that tea was subclause 573 on page 1131.

-So you want it you want it to be like medical procedures, they've got to dot all the I's and and cross all the T's before they go in there, Marion.
+They've got to dot all the I's and cross all the T's before they go in there, Marion.

 Yeah, and it's one page long.